zephy0808/django-marketing-toolkit/README.md

 ### Google Analytics/GTM/Active Campaign/Twitter Trackers

 This package contains template tags you can use to output GA, GTM, and AC tracking, Twitter Pixel scripts.
-First, configure the following settings (you don't need all of them if they don't apply):
+First, configure the following settings in your `settings.py` (you don't need all of them if they don't apply):

 * `GOOGLE_ANALYTICS_ID`: The ID of your Google Analytics account (UA-xxxxxx-x).